ejedev/raidshamer/README.md

 # Raid Shamer
 Takes a screenshot of deaths during Theater of Blood.
 Also supports discord webhook integration.

-Thanks to socolova6 for the idea!
+Thanks to Zayre for the idea and socalova6 for bringing it to my attention.

 This plugin by default just saves a photo of a TOB death to a folder called "Wall of Shame."
 I'm assuming if you're reading this, you are looking for discord webhook information.